How to Write a Biography: A Guide for Beginners and Pros Alike

 One of the ways to be a successful student is writing good academic papers of all kinds.
-Essays, research papers, thesis papers are some of the most popular, but biography isn’t that common.
+An essay and research paper thesis is some of the most popular, but biography isn’t that common.
 It’s important to know how to write a biography to draw people’s attention to someone’s life.

 This might not be as easy as it seems at first.
 But with a TOP tip set, you’ll be alright!